AndrewKorchemniy/EWU-CSCD488-490-Senior-Project/Doc/Frontend/architecture.md

 The frontend uses the [yew_router](https://docs.rs/yew-router/0.17.0/yew_router/) crate to handle routing.
 All routes are defined within the `src/lib.rs` file.
 Each route maps a path to a page component.

+For more on what each page does, see the [code documentation](/Doc/code/).